Project Mercury: Background

 Following the end of World War II, a nuclear arms race evolved between the US and the Soviet Union (USSR).
 Since the USSR did not have bases in the western hemisphere from which to deploy bomber planes, Joseph Stalin decided to develop intercontinental ballistic missiles, which drove a missile race.
 The rocket technology in turn enabled both sides to develop Earth-orbiting satellites for communications, and gathering weather data and intelligence.
 Americans were shocked when the Soviet Union placed the first satellite into orbit in October 1957, leading to a growing fear that the US was falling into a "missile gap".
 A month later, the Soviets launched Sputnik 2, carrying a dog into orbit.
 Though the animal was not recovered alive, it was obvious their goal was human spaceflight.
 Unable to disclose details of military space projects, President Eisenhower ordered the creation of a civilian space agency in charge of civilian and scientific space exploration.
 Based on the federal research agency National Advisory Committee for Aeronautics (NACA), it was named the National Aeronautics and Space Administration (NASA).
-It achieved its first goal, an American satellite in space, in 1958.
+The agency achieved its first goal of launching a satellite into space, the Pioneer 1, in 1958.
 The next goal was to put a man there.

 The limit of space (also known as the Kármán line) was defined at the time as a minimum altitude of 62 mi, and the only way to reach it was by using rocket-powered boosters.
 This created risks for the pilot, including explosion, high g-forces and vibrations during lift off through a dense atmosphere, and temperatures of more than 10000 °F from air compression during reentry.

 In space, pilots would require pressurized chambers or space suits to supply fresh air.
 While there, they would experience weightlessness, which could potentially cause disorientation.
 Further potential risks included radiation and micrometeoroid strikes, both of which would normally be absorbed in the atmosphere.
 All seemed possible to overcome: experience from satellites suggested micrometeoroid risk was negligible, and experiments in the early 1950s with simulated weightlessness, high g-forces on humans, and sending animals to the limit of space, all suggested potential problems could be overcome by known technologies.
 Finally, reentry was studied using the nuclear warheads of ballistic missiles, which demonstrated a blunt, forward-facing heat shield could solve the problem of heating.